Uganda Christian University Win The 2025 UW Privacy Moot Court Competition

 DRIVING CHANGE THROUGH POLICY AND LEGAL REFORM

 We work with other organizations and stakeholders to advocate for policy and legal reforms that promote digital rights and freedoms in Uganda.
-We also monitors the implementation of existing laws and policies to ensure that they are aligned with international human rights standards.
+We also monitor the implementation of existing laws and policies to ensure that they are aligned with international human rights standards.

 DIGITAL INCLUSION FOR ALL